Blue Mountains

 • Engaging a contaminated site investigation specialist to provide tailored advice and ensure every avenue of enquiry is explored.

 • Developing a conceptual site model to understand the ways that contaminants may move from sources in the soil and water through the catchment, helping target sampling and evaluate options for mitigation.
+The conceptual site model will inform a detailed site investigation which will provide information on short-to long term management strategies and remediation options.

 Results